 But you are wondering, collect the DNA what do we need?
 The answer is very simple: reinforce the weapons, the skills of the protagonist and its spaceship.
 In case you are not satisfied with the outcome of the mission, do not worry, the game gives you the opportunity to try it again and gain even more genetic material to strengthen yourself.

 Unfortunately this remastered version of Destroy All Humans brings with it some problems that are also found in the original game.
 The "wow" effect that can be found at first glance with the game, gradually discovering the mechanics, it definitely still remains charming and fun.
-However, once the missions have started, the player can find himself in the (unpleasant) feeling of falling victim to a constant already vu: let me explain better, the impression you get is that in the levels the same game actions are constantly repeated in slightly different contexts with the "aggravating circumstance" of having a level of challenge that is also quite low.
+However, once the missions have started, the player can find himself in the (unpleasant) feeling of falling victim to a constant already vu: let me explain better, the impression one has is that in the levels the same game actions are constantly repeated in however slightly different contexts with the "aggravating circumstance" of having a level of challenge that is also quite low.
 For the players we say more "competitive", if you want to platinum the game 100%, however, there are sub-missions that can slightly raise the challenge to unlock even the precious trophies.

 What brought me a bit of bitterness in testing the game was that, after a year, the title basically didn't show much change both in terms of graphics and mechanics compared to the version examined last year at Cologne Gamescomindeed, the technical defects (fortunately not too obvious) seem to have remained unchanged compared to the beta version tested.
 However, most likely any bugs will be fixed with a patch on Day One.
 On the other hand there is an unpublished mission.

 Destroy All Humans is definitely a title that lovers of science fiction and black humor will appreciate, both for the particular settings and, above all, for the extreme and relentless sympathy of the protagonist: Crypto.
 I was lucky enough to be able to play the original title on PS2 at the time and I must say that, pad in hand, with the PS4 version I had significant positive feelings, as if it had been a sudden leap into the past, even if the enthusiasm is been partially dampened by the changes that in this edition seem to be substantially non-existent.
-The guys from Black Forest Games and THQ Nordic did a great job anyway and new players can have fun exterminating humans.
+The guys from Black Forest Games and THQ Nordic have done a great job anyway and new players can have fun exterminating humans.
 I remind you that Destroy All Humans will be available on PC (Steam), Xbox One and PlayStation 4 for the price of € 39.99 on console and € 29.99 on PC.